Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 ## 2. Retrieve information about the resource

-After you create the resource, you can use different commands to find useful information about your Azure OpenAI Service instance.
-The following examples demonstrate how to retrieve the REST API endpoint base URL and the access keys for the new resource.
+After creating the Azure OpenAI Service resource, you can use various commands to gather useful details about your instance.
+Below are examples of commands to retrieve the REST API endpoint base URL and the access keys for your new resource.

-> Please create ".env" file in root directory of the git repository.
-We will use this file to collect data for later use.
+> To store environment variables for later use, create a ".env" file in the root directory of your Git repository.
+This file will be used to securely collect and manage sensitive data like API keys, endpoints, and other configuration details.

-We need to retreive the **Endpoint** and **Key** from the Azure Open AI resource, which you'll use later to setup Azure AI Search, and for the demo application.
+{{< copycode lang="bash" >}}
+touch .env
+{{< /copycode >}}

+To set up **Azure AI Search** and use these credentials in the demo application, you need to retrieve the **Endpoint** and **Key** from your Azure OpenAI resource.
+Follow the steps below to fetch this information.

 Open the Azure Open AI resource and:
 - Nagivate to **Resource Management**